 You can give your kids (and theirs!) an even greater microbial advantage when you “pay forward” all the valuable knowledge you’ve learned.
 This empowers the next generation to make wise lifelong food choices—and to guide future generations to do the same.
 A great way to get started is by sitting down together regularly for relaxed, healthy family dinners—and using this time for conversation about how all the yummy, fiber-rich offerings on their plates keep those hard working gut bugs going strong for healthy bodies that can jump and play all day.

 Nurturing your own microbial wellness feels absolutely wonderful!
-But that uplifting feeling will be multiplied beyond measure when you realize that perhaps even the great grandchildren of your great grandchildren will still be reaping the rewards of all the healthy changes you make today.
+But that uplifting feeling will be multiplied beyond measure when you realize that perhaps even the great grandchildren of your great grandchildren will still be reaping the rewards of all the healthy choices you make today.

 1. Panda, S., Guarner, F., & Manichanh, C. (2014).
 Structure and functions of the gut microbiome.
 Endocrine, Metabolic & Immune Disorders Drug Targets, 4, 290–299.